NatuurkundePracticumAmsterdam/ecpc/docs/mvc.md

         self.contents = []

     def add_to_cart(self, item):
-        # check that item is still available
+        # ... some code to check that item is still available
         self.contents.append(item)

     def remove_from_cart(self, item):
-        # check that item is actually in cart
+        # ... some code to check that item is actually in cart
         self.contents.remove(item)
 ```